 Now that summer is here, I’m excited about our upcoming date nights!
-David and I have a standing weekly date night, but during the summer, they are a bit more frequent and impromptu, and generally low key.
+David and I have a standing weekly date night, and during the summer, they are a bit more frequent and impromptu.
 Here are 25 of our favorite summer date night ideas!

 Top 25 Romantic Summer Date Ideas